Melanoma: Update on Emerging Therapies 1

 UPMC Center for Continuing Education in the Health Sciences/Melanoma Care, LLC staff members have no financial conflicts to disclose.

 Independent peer reviewer has no financial conflicts to disclose.

-© Paradigm Medical Communications, 2012, except where noted.
-This webcast may not be reproduced in whole or part without the express written permission of Paradigm Medical Communication, LLC.
+© Melanoma Care, 2012, except where noted.
+This webcast may not be reproduced in whole or part without the express written permission of Melanoma Care, LLC.

 Reasonable efforts have been taken to present educational subject matter in a balanced, unbiased fashion and in compliance with regulatory requirements.
 However, each activity participant must always use his or her own personal and professional judgment when considering further application of this information, particularly as it may relate to patient diagnostic or treatment decisions, including without limitation, FDA-approved uses, and any off-label uses.